MithrilJS/mithril.js/docs/route.md

 Or even use the [`history state`](#history-state) feature to achieve reloadable components without polluting the URL:

 `m.route.set(m.route.get(), null, {state: {key: Date.now()}})`

+Note that the key parameter works only for component routes.
+If you're using a route resolver, you'll need to use a [single-child keyed fragment](keys.md), passing `key: m.route.param("key")`, to accomplish the same.

 #### Variadic routes